zodybm/nmap/README.md

 It differs from -sT in that Nmap will send a SYN to the host, the host will send back an ACK (just like before) but instead of ackwoledging with another ACK, Nmap will just cut communications.
 Think of it like walking away from a conversation mid-sentence.
 The -p flag tells Nmap to scan for particular ports, in this case we scanned for ports 80 and 443 (ports used to communicate over the internet).
 If these ports are open, then the host is communicating over the internet, if closed then it is not.
 In the image above, my laptop and my router are communicating over the internet, which makes sense because I'm using my laptop to write this over the internet and my laptop connects to the internet through my router.

 ### More with Nmap
-So, now you have a basic idea of how to use Nmap to get information such as knowing which devices are connected to a given network, how to obtain more specific information about those devices (like what operating system they are running) and what some common flags are used for in Nmap.
-This is only the tip of the iceburg with what you can do with this tool, for more information about what to use Nmap for please visit their official site [here](https://nmap.org/).
+Now you have a basic idea of how to use Nmap to get information such as knowing which devices are connected to a given network, how to obtain more specific information about those devices (like what operating system they are running) and what some common flags are used for in Nmap.
+This is only the tip of the iceburg with what you can do with this tool, for more information about what to use Nmap for, please visit their official site [here](https://nmap.org/).

 ### Legal disclaimer!
 Only use Nmap on devices that **YOU** own or have permission from the owner to use Nmap on.
 Although it is not necessarily illegal to "test" the security of a given network, it is highly suspicious to do so and may get you in legal trouble if you are not the explicit owner.